pySTEPS/pysteps/README.rst

 .. _AttrDict: https://pypi.org/project/attrdict/

-The suggested way to setup the configuration files, is by editing a copy of the default **pystepsrc** file that is distributed with the package and place that copy inside the user home folder.
+The recommended method to setup the configuration files is to edit a copy of the default **pystepsrc** file that is distributed with the package and place that copy inside the user home folder.